PKChionh/MyMaps_ObjC/README.md

 This is an example app to create a MapView with Region on iOS devices.

+Features:
+- Find user's current location
+- Zoom in to specified region
+- Plot a turn-by-turn navigational route to Changi Airport

 This example is presented in Chapter 2 “GeoLocation”, as part of IT5302FPR Mobile Solutions Development module.

 This project is tested on Xcode 9.0 or later, and iOS 11 (Objective C), although it should work for iOS 7, 8, 9 as well